South Pacific Cruises to the Pacific Islands

 French Polynesia Cruises

 Tahiti is an island formed by volcanic activity and the centre of French Polynesian culture and society.
 Explore the stunning coral reefs and the volcanic islands and atolls that make up the Society Islands.
-You can enjoy some of the best South Pacific cruise scenery on a Tahiti cruise winding around these islands, the most well-known of which being Bora Bora and, of course, Tahitia black sand beaches.
+You can enjoy some of the best South Pacific cruise scenery on a Tahiti cruise winding around these islands.
+The most well-known of the French Polynesian islands being Bora Bora and, of course, Tahiti with its black sand beaches.

 Hawaii Cruises from America